Fleckism/SecurityPlus/Compare and contrast IT security roles L1/Compare and Contrast 1B Security Control and Framework Types.md

 A security control is something designed to give a system or data asset the properties of confidentiality, integrity, availability, and non-repudiation.
 Controls can be divided into three broad categories, representing the way the control is implemented:

--   **Technical**—the control is implemented as a system (hardware, software, or firmware).
+-   ==Technical==—the control is implemented as a system (hardware, software, or firmware).
 For example, firewalls, antivirus software, and OS access control models are technical controls.
 Technical controls may also be described as logical controls.
 	-   Operate without much intervention once configured
--   **Operational**—the control is implemented primarily by people rather than systems.
+-   ==Operational==—the control is implemented primarily by people rather than systems.
 For example, security guards and training programs are operational controls rather than technical controls.
 	-   Day-to-day administration of security system
 	-   Tactical reporting and insights
 	-   Controls that require people to implement or administer
 	-   Standard operating procedures
--   **Managerial**—the control gives oversight of the information system.
+-   ==Managerial==—the control gives oversight of the information system.
 Examples could include risk identification or a tool allowing the evaluation and selection of other security controls.
 	- Oversight of the security system
 	-   Strategic reporting and insights
 	-   Risk assessment